bucketplus/ca-control-api-nodejs/Readme.md

 ### Lifecycle Updates

 #### On Start
-Each container must invoke `bp.reportStarted()` as soon as possible.
+Each container must invoke `ca.reportStarted()` as soon as possible.
 This is used for timing and to confirm that the container has started.

 #### On Completion
-Each container must invoke `bp.reportCompleted(data)` as soon as the container has finished running.
+Each container must invoke `ca.reportCompleted(data)` as soon as the container has finished running.
 This is used for timing, and to confirm that the job completed successfully.
 Containers that fail to call this method will be re-attempted.
 Developers can optionally pass a `data` object which will be saved to the job history, and sent to the client via requested notification channels.

 In addition, on completion each container must call `bp.charge(quantity, unit_name)` to charge the end customer.
 The `unit` specified MUST match the `unit_name` specified in the manifest.
 This function should only be invoked once, and only once the job has successfully completed.

 #### On Error
-Each container must invoke `bp.reportFailed(msg)` if a container fails.
+Each container must invoke `ca.reportFailed(msg)` if a container fails.
 Developers should pass a meaningful `msg` parameter which will be visible to end users.
 Please note - once a failure report has been sent, the container should exit immediately, and should not send any further updates.

 #### Logging
-To log data, use `bp.log(...msg)`.
+To log data, use `ca.log(...msg)`.
 This will immediately be passed to `console.log`, making it easy to use, but will also be retained for 30 days in production to enable debugging if needed.

 ## Notes
 When running actions, the user can choose whether to save the returned JSON (as a separate file), to receive it via webhook, or to process immediately via await - this is handled by the EfficientActions system, i.e. the individual statndard container service needs to return some JSON (can be null), and the EfficientActions system will handle the rest.

+###Understanding manifest `params paramType`:
+paramType is decided based on the need of the parameter. `paramType` is
+* `input` : if the parameter is needed as an `input` to the service
+* `ouput` : if the parameter is an `output` of the service
+* `option`: if the parameter is neither an input nor an output type and is needed by the service to provide additional information for the job.
+Eg. jp_language parameter in a text translation service which determines the language in which the service has to translate the text to.

+###Understanding manifest `params type`:
+type is the display type and format type for the input. `type` is
+* `text` : if the parameter needs a text value.
+This is a string.
+* `boolean` : if the parameter needs a boolean value.
+This can be `true` or `false`.
+* `file`: if the parameter needs a file value.
+This can be a `bucketurl` ( *`url` , `localfile` ,  - Coming Soon*). `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where
+** accesskey and secrets to access the bucket
+** endpoint is provider specific , eg. for aws it would be bucket-name.s3.region-code.amazonaws.com'.
+** the path in the bucket where the file is present or needs to be uploaded.
+It must include the filename with extension.
+Eg. mydirectory/filename.txt
+* `folder`: if the parameter needs a folder value.
+This can be a `bucketurl` ( *`url` , `localfile` ,  - Coming Soon*). `bucketurl` is of the format `https://accesskey:secretkey@endpoint/path`, where
+** accesskey and secrets to access the bucket
+** endpoint is provider specific , eg. for aws it would be bucket-name.s3.region-code.amazonaws.com'.
+** the path of the folder in the bucket where the folder is present or needs to be created.
+It must include the foldername.
+Eg. mydirectory/foldername
+* `url` : if the parameter needs a url value.
+This is a string of a valid url format.

 Here are some example manifests:

-### Anonymize Image (Object/File Action that produces a file)
+#### Anonymize Image (Object/File Action that produces a file)
 For an object/file action that produces a file, the user specifies:
 * the input file as a parameter (marked as type=file, paramType=input)
 * the output file as a parameter (marked as type=file, paramType=output)

 Please note - like all actions, this action will also generate a JSON "return value".
 In this case, it might be null, or it might contain metadata on the transformation, e.g. the number or position of faces.

-### Extract Text (Object/File Action)
+#### Extract Text (Object/File Action)
 For an object/file action that produces JSON only, the user specifies:
 * the input file as a parameter (marked as type=file, paramType=input)

 Please note - like all actions, this action will also generate a JSON "return value".
 In this case it definitely will not be null - it will contain the extracted text.

-### Import URL (Import Action)
+#### Import URL (Import Action)
 For an import action that has no file input, the user specifies:
 * the input URL as a parameter (marked as type=text, paramType=input)
 * the output file as a parameter (marked as type=file, paramType=output)